vonhyou/lisp-interpreter/README.md

 **PRO**cessor of **L**ist for Mathematical Calculation

-It's a simple minimal lisp interpreter written by ruby.
+It's a simple minimal lisp interpreter written in ruby.

 ![](./screenshot/demo.svg)